marmelab/react-admin/UPGRADE.md

 ### Action Creators Are Gone

-As React-admin no longer uses Redux, each time your code used react-redux' `dispatch` with an action creator, you'll have to replace it with a hook.
+As React-admin no longer uses Redux, each time your code used react-redux's `dispatch` with an action creator, you'll have to replace it with a hook.

 - `dispatch(fetchStart())` and `dispatch(fetchEnd())` must be replaced by `useQuery()` and `useMutation()`
 - `dispatch(setSidebarVisibility(true))` must be replaced by `useSidebarState()`